chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-11-install-gensim-on-windows.markdown

 *Step 2:* Now you have setuptools installed, and it's callable from the Windows command line.

-There’s a utility called PowerShell that comes with Windows (I had never heard of this!).
-Launch it, then run the following command (It doesn’t appear to matter where you run it from).
+There's a utility called PowerShell that comes with Windows (I had never heard of this!).
+Launch it, then run the following command (It doesn't appear to matter where you run it from).

 `easy_install --upgrade gensim`

 ![Install gensim from PowerShell][gensim_install]

 I had to close down the spyder IDE and relaunch it in order for it to pick up the gensim package.
-After that, you can just run ‘import gensim.models’ on the Python command line to make sure it finds the package.
+After that, you can just run `import gensim.models` on the Python command line to make sure it finds the package.

 And that's it!